dragons-labs/FactoryAutomationGame/Manual/Pages/programming/posix_filesystem/guide_en.md

 The working directory (*Present Working Directory*) is set independently for each running program.
 Typically, its initial value is set to the working directory of the shell that launched the program.
 It can be changed by the running program using the appropriate system function.

 In a shell compatible with `sh`, we can display the current working directory using the `pwd` command.
 It is often also shown before the prompt.
 We can change this directory using the `cd` command, followed by the path to the directory to be set as the working directory.
 This changes the directory relative to which relative paths will be interpreted in the shell and in programs launched after executing `cd`.
 This change does not affect programs that were previously launched and are still running in the background.
+A running program may also change its current working directory during execution by calling an appropriate system function.

 ## Relative Paths